 Final Thoughts

-Dinners that I found cohesive were those that had fixings that all worked well together and tasted great in the same chomp, like with the Korean-style meat or meat merlot.
-Others, like the Cajun-style chicken and frankfurter, were stacked on as well with numerous fixings and flavor profiles, which made the dinner feel chaotic and like it didn't work well as a whole.
+Cohesive dinners had fixings that worked well together.
+They tasted great in each bite, like the Korean-style meat or meat merlot.
+Some dishes, like the Cajun-style chicken and frankfurter, had many toppings and flavors.
+This made the meal feel chaotic and disjointed.